RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Methodology

-As a result of that concept drift, the optimal model parameters change over time, resulting in growing inference loss and performance degradation.
-This problem is illustrated in Figure \ref{fig:moving_optim}.
+Due to the concept drift experienced by the underlying distribution $p_t$, the optimal model parameters, $\theta_t^* := \arg\min_{\theta} f(\theta, \mathcal D_t)$, also change over time, resulting in the model experiencing a growing inference loss and performance degradation.
+This problem is illustrated in Figure \ref{fig:model_parameters_drift}.

-The agent, aware of the existing concept drift, performs actions aimed at keeping the loss increase to a minimum.
-To achieve it, the agent follows a model update policy, where at any time $t$, the model parameters $\theta_t$ can be updated with the data from the most recent dataset $\mathcal D_t$, with the number of updates constrained by the resources available.
-A single update update is formulated as:
+To address this issue, the agent performs actions aimed at keeping the loss increase to a minimum in the presence of concept drift.
+To achieve that, the agent follows a model update policy, where at any time $t$, the model parameters $\theta_t$ can be updated with the data from the most recent dataset $\mathcal D_t$, with the number of updates constrained by the resources available.
+A single update is formulated as:

+where $\eta > 0$ is the learning rate and $\zeta_t \subseteq \mathcal D_t \sim p_t$ is a uniformly sampled training batch of data (independent of the $\xi_t$ inference batch).
+The choice of policy affects the model performance over time, as illustrated in Figure \ref{fig:effect_of_different_policies}.

-where $\alpha > 0$ is the effective learning rate and $\xi_t$ is uniformly sampled such that $\xi_t \subseteq \mathcal D_t \sim p_t$.
-Note that while the above system model assumes binary decision making at any time $t$, this setup can be easily extended to allow for multiple update rounds per each time step.
-This is achieved by considering the current time steps as subdivisions of a larger time interval, and adjusting the decision-making process accordingly.
+Note that while the update in Equation \eqref{eq:update_formula} is formulated as a single gradient descent step, this framework can be easily extended to allow for multiple update rounds per time step.
+This is achieved by interpreting each gradient descent step as a sub-interval of a larger decision time frame, allowing for more granular control over the effective update frequency.

-Finally, each model update is associated with a time-varying resource cost $\lambda(t)$.
-Also, the agent decides on the value of the time-average cost parameter $\bar{\lambda}$ corresponding to the maximum time-average cost spent on retraining the model over the entire time horizon.
-At all times $t$, it holds that $\bar{\lambda} < \lambda(t)$, as otherwise the agent should decide to update the model parameters at every time step.
+Finally, each model update is associated with a time-varying resource cost $\lambda(t) > 0$.
+This cost is an abstract measure and can represent a variety of factors, such as computational load, energy consumption, wall-clock time, or monetary cost (details available in Appendix \ref{appendix:computational_resource_eval}).
+The cost relates the effective frequency of updates to the pre-defined time-average cost budget $\bar{\lambda}$, which corresponds to the maximum average resources the agent can spend per time step over the entire horizon $\mathcal T$.